 What documents do I need to travel to Morocco?

-Morocco and its rich and varied cultural heritage, its ancient cities and its monuments intact historical sites!
-These are just a few of the advantages of this city, which is considered the third most important tourist destination in Africa.
-However, to get there and enjoy it, certain conditions must be met.
-What are they?
-We will talk about them in the following pages.
+Morocco and its rich and varied cultural heritage, its ancient cities and intact historical monuments!
+These are just some of the attractions on offer in a city considered to be Africa's third-largest tourist destination.
+But to get there and enjoy it, certain conditions need to be met.
+And what are they?
+We'll talk about them below.

 The entry requirements for travel to Morocco vary continuously since the covid

 The advent of the Coronavirus pandemic has further complicated the already complex conditions for entry into Morocco.
 Since then, these terms and conditions have been constantly changing, sometimes without notice or announcement.
 The operators tourist are therefore obliged to be flexible.

-This rigour aims first of all to ensure that travel to or from the requested country falls within the framework of compelling reasons.
-But also to respect the health security protocols in force.
-When it is not prohibited, any crossing between Morocco and the France is carefully regulated.
+This rigour aims firstly to ensure that travel to or from the requested country is for compelling reasons.
+But also to comply with the health safety protocols in force.
+When it is not forbidden, any crossing between Morocco and France is carefully regulated.

 Rigour also concerns what documents must be produced to travel to Morocco

 On 15 June 2021, the authorities Moroccan women had announced a return to normality regarding entry into the country.
 This was to be done according to a classification of countries into two categories (A and B).
 In addition to official identification documents, other elements had to be provided to enter the country.

 Travelling to Morocco with a passenger health form as formalities